suborbital/docs/website/docs/quickstart.md

 - Domain: `https://editor.suborbital.network/`
 - Query parameters:
+  - `builder`: `https://builder.stg.suborbital.network`
   - `token`: The token you created in the previous step
-  - `builder`: `https://builder.stg.suborbital.network`
   - `ident`: your tenant's identifier
-  - `fn`: the name of your extension
   - `namespace`: the name of your namespace if different than “default”
+  - `ext`: the name of your extension
   - `template`: the name of the language you wish to use (Go or JavaScript)

-Altogether, it should look something like `https://editor.suborbital.network/?token=eyJLZXkiOjcsIlNlY3JldCI6IlJTRUlrRWNiYzBleDhhUEEvUkltcVVPN3BmcmEreG9hYkgzdnhIRFhIK2M9In0=&builder=https://builder.stg.suborbital.network&template=javascript&ident=dev.suborbital.user1&fn=my-extension`
+Altogether, it should look something like `https://editor.suborbital.network/?builder=https://builder.stg.suborbital.network&token=eyJLZXkiOjcsIlNlY3JldCI6IlJTRUlrRWNiYzBleDhhUEEvUkltcVVPN3BmcmEreG9hYkgzdnhIRFhIK2M9In0=&ident=dev.suborbital.user1&ext=my-extension&template=javascript`

 ## Your first extension